“We’ve gone to some places that we’ve never been before”: The story of Green Day’s Warning

 On September 15, 2000, Green Day performed the lowest of low-key shows at King’s College in London.
-It was here that an English audience, numbering in the low hundreds, first saw those onstage pull musicians from the crowd to play a cover version of Operation Ivy’s Knowledge, a tradition that endured for the next decade.
+It was here that an English audience, numbering in the hundreds, first saw those onstage pull musicians from the crowd to play a cover version of Operation Ivy’s Knowledge, a tradition that has endured ever since.
 The show also served as the occasion at which British ears first heard a number of the tracks from forthcoming album Warning, the trio’s sixth, released the following month.

 “There’s a sense of freedom about this record,” Billie Joe Armstrong said immediately prior to its release.
 “I think we’ve gone to some places that we’ve never been before.”